cdamundsen/Fuzer/README.md

 There are a few command line options as well:
 - `--help`: prints a helpful message
 - `--cover` (or `-c`): takes a path to a jpeg file that you'd like to have added as the cover image for the output file.
+- `--title` (or `-t`): lets you specify the name of the output file.
+Otherwise Fuzer generates on from the album tag in the first file of the input set
 - `--file-order` (or `-fo`): a flag, that if set combines the input files in the order they were entered on the command line, rather than reading ID3 tags for the order

 ## Caveats